Xu-Mj/sandcat-backend/README.md

 - **Timestamp Issues**: We use Unix time milliseconds (i64) as the timestamp in the database, but we should use a `TimeStamp` type in the future.
 - **Axum's Routes Layer or With_State?**: Should we utilize Axum's routes layer with state or the `with_state` method?
 - **User Table Should Add Login Device Field**: There should be consideration to add a field for the login device to the user table, which is used to check if clients need to sync the friend list.
+- **Friendship Read Status**: we should delete the Friendship related message after user read it.

 ## Development